[How much do I love the Mona 2? So much that I now have BACK-UP MONAS.]

 And I actually… prefer it with the vibrations on.
 What?!
 What?!
 I don’t know!
 Perhaps my G-spot is expanding its horizons.
 Perhaps I’ve come to a turning point.
 But this shit is making me question my unequivocal love for dildos.
 Mona’s vibrations are so rumbly that they never numb my insides, and instead stimulate my G-spot in the most pleasing, pinpoint, sometimes quite intense way.
 I don’t have to thrust or anything — just let my G-spot soak it in.
 It is strange and unexpectedly lovely.

 I do believe that I have found the exact toy to recommend to beginning G-spot hunters.
-Mona 2 is not overly girthy; people can experiment with vibrations on or vibrations off; the vibrations are deep enough that they actually can trigger G-spot stimulation in a unique fashion; and if all else fails, Mona 2 is a fucking great clitoral vibe.
+Mona 2 is not overly girthy; people can experiment with vibrations on or vibrations off; the vibrations are deep enough that they actually can trigger G-spot stimulation in a unique fashion; and if all else fails, Mona 2 is a fucking great clitoral vibe (unlike Gigi 2).

 At $139, you’re certainly buying the LELO name with this one.
 I know that’s a hard pill to swallow, but the LELO name encompasses quality.
 These peeps know what they’re doing.
 The fact that they are coming out with second-generation versions of their toys says something.
 They nailed it with their improved Mia, and they’ve nailed it here.
 Unlike the other LELO vibes I didn’t care for, Mona 2 is more than the sum of its specs.

-Other than a cringe-inducing price, my only complaint about Mona 2 is that the battery does not last as many sessions as I’d like, and there is no warning when it’s about to die.
+Other than a cringe-inducing price, my only complaint about Mona 2 is that there is little warning when it’s about to die1.
 Because I get legit upset when it does, and I’ve killed it twice so far.
-However, I can attest to LELO toys holding their charges for a disturbing amount of time; whenever I get one out of storage, it often still has its charge.
+However, I can attest to LELO toys holding their charges for a disturbing amount of time; whenever I get one out of storage, it often still has its charge, and my Mona test reveals an impressive play time of 2.5 hours (unlike the mighty but short-lived 70 minutes of the Touch).

 It is so rare that a toy be just as good internally as it is externally.
 That a toy be so truly versatile, yet not have some ridiculous quirk that ruins all my positive feelings.
 This may be the first time in history I wish I owned two of the same toy, so that I could double-team myself.
 That, right there — yes, that is love.